NCAR/climate-primer-water/doc/ch5_attribution.rst

 basis for attributing these changes to specific causes, such as human activities.
-Because of the presence of natural variability and other noise in the data under study, distinguishing a climate-change induced signal is more often a statistical process (e.g. a detectable observed change is one which is determined to be highly unlikely to occur – say, less than about a 10% chance – due to internal variability alone).
+Because of the presence of natural variability and other noise in the data under study, distinguishing a climate-change induced signal is more often a statistical process (e.g., a detectable observed change is one that is determined to be highly unlikely to occur – say, less than about a 10% chance – due to internal variability alone).

-The popout below provides an overview of the changes in climate variable statistical distributions that could result from climate change.
-In context of detection, there are a variety of statistical tests that can be used to test the significance of differences between distributions (e.g. the Kolmorgorav-Smirnov two sample test that two data samples come from the same distribution; NIST, 2023; Chakravart et al., 1967; Press et al., 1992).
+The popout below provides an overview of the changes in climate-variable statistical distributions that could result from climate change.
+In context of detection, there are a variety of statistical tests that can be used to test the significance of differences between distributions (e.g., the Kolmorgorav-Smirnov two-sample test that two data samples come from the same distribution; NIST 2023; Chakravart et al. 1967; Press et al. 1992).

 .. dropdown::  Climate change and extremes